Schiiss/DAIS-2025-Agent-Hack/README.md

 AccessCity enables users to query accessibility-focused information about venues (restaurants, cafes, events, etc.) using natural language.
 For example:

-> "Get me wheelchair accessible resturants in San Francisco"
+> "Get me wheelchair accessible restaurants in San Francisco"

 The app uses generative AI to interpret the user's intent and translate it into structured queries against a curated dataset of local businesses and amenities.
 It surfaces results tailored to a user's specific accessibility needs helping them save time and avoid uncertainty.